Sexual Assault Services

 BeLEAF Survivors’ Sexual Assault Services Program (SAS) provides the following services to the Racine community.
 All services are available free of charge.

-Volunteer advocates and staff respond 24 hours a day to Racine and Burlington hospitals to meet with survivors and families to provide emotional support and information.
+BeLEAF operates a 24/7/365 Help Line for survivors and other concerned community members.
+Volunteer advocates and staff are also available to respond 24 hours a day to Racine and Burlington hospitals to meet with survivors and families to provide emotional support and information.

 Short- and long-term therapy is provided free of charge by Masters level counselors to individuals, couples, and families who have been affected by sexual violence.